kubesphere/website/content/en/docs/installing-on-linux/introduction/air-gapped-installation.md

 {{< notice note >}}

-[KubeKey](https://github.com/kubesphere/kubekey) uses `/var/lib/docker` as the default directory where all Docker related files, including images, are stored.
+- [KubeKey](https://github.com/kubesphere/kubekey) uses `/var/lib/docker` as the default directory where all Docker related files, including images, are stored.
 It is recommended you add additional storage volumes with at least **100G** mounted to `/var/lib/docker` and `/mnt/registry` respectively.
 See [fdisk](https://www.computerhope.com/unix/fdisk.htm) command for reference.

+- Only x86_64 CPUs are supported, and Arm CPUs are not fully supported at present.

 {{</ notice >}}